CollaboRateMgmt/CollaboRate/README.md

 - partial testing (of the work done by the other crowd members)
 - test automation development

-# Activities that are not Crowdsourced
+# Activities Currently not Crowdsourced

 Some activities are not crowdsourced under the CollaboRate process.
 This is because they may need a lot of knowledge, coordination or trust.
 It is difficult to find a way to make the crowd reliably perform these activities.
 Moreover some of these activities may be difficult to measure accurately.
 So it is difficult to reward the crowd with accuracy for these activities.